cappetta/SecDevOps-Toolkit/README.md

 before using any of the examples in the folders.

 ## Wiki Content:
- The wiki contains key information outlining general usage of the tools:
+ The wiki contains key information outlining general usage of the tools.
+ The tooling folder contains a few other tools not outlined below and the supporting wiki sit ealso

  https://github.com/cappetta/SecDevOps-Toolkit/wiki